The Hyper-Independence Of a Woman with Too Much Masculine Energy

 2. You always take leadership roles

-You organize plans, solve problems, and guide situations naturally.
+You naturally organize plans, solve problems, and guide situations.

 3. Emotional vulnerability feels risky

-You express thoughts easily, but emotions feel harder.
+You express thoughts easily, but emotions feel harder to express.

 4. Rest feels unproductive